 Some of the loss of flux due to the larger distance can be regained by increasing the burst width.
-The degradation of the resolution can be compensated for by having a longer sample-to-detector distance.
+The associated degradation of the resolution, caused by the increased burst time, can be compensated for by having a longer sample-to-detector distance.
 A discussion of the 4.5 or 6 m options was held.
 The 6 m option will add to the cost due to the enlarged dimensions of the detector tank and the additional and larger counters needed to cover the same solid angles in horizontal and vertical directions.
 The costs presented earlier were for the 4.5m option.
 The increase in costs and the engineering feasibility for the 6 m detector options are being studied.
-Igor noted that the longer counters (160cm vs 120 cm) will be more expensive and they will not be compatible with the 120 cm detectors planned for SEQUOIA.
+Igor Zaliznyak noted that the longer counters (160cm vs. 120 cm) will be more expensive and they will not be compatible with the 120 cm detectors planned for SEQUOIA.
 This reduces the standardization of the instrument components.